Differentiated Instruction

 The key to all of this, says Padgham, is to plan ahead of time.
 “Start with the whole class and assign the daily tasks.
 Make sure you keep track of the choices students make so that you can let their parents and caregivers know which things they like best, such as being read to or doing crossword puzzles.”
 Keeping track of student choices will also let you know if students need to be encouraged to try a broader range of activities.

-Differentiation means adjusting your content, assessments, environment, or expectations.
-It doesn’t have to be a full-scale overhaul to be effective.
+Differentiation doesn’t have to be a full-scale overhaul to be effective.
 You could ask students to write a song, create a storyboard, or do a video book report to demonstrate comprehension.
-You could use technology, such as Waggle, which offers supplemental, personalized instruction, or Writable, which helps students become stronger writers.
+You could use technology, such as HMH Personalized Path, which offers adaptive practice and personalized intervention, or Writable, which helps students become stronger writers.
 Or you could simply allow your students to pick their own reading material.
+Here are some examples of differentiated reading strategies you can try.

-These boards list various activities for students to work on.
+Choice boards for students list various activities for students to work on.
 Start with your end goal: what do students need to accomplish?
 You can provide up to 12 choices on a typical board, including independent and group work, activities using technology, or no-tech activities.
 You can also add some extra fun for your students by developing a game board of learning options.

 To get started, try out these customizable PowerPoint templates available in HMH Into Literature for project-based learning options.
 You can customize these slides with project choices and instructions to create a digital choice board of your very own.